straup/recipes/recipes/example.md

 Things that are nice to have, but not required:

-* Denoting individual ingredients by wrapping them with the "`" character.
+* Noting individual ingredients by wrapping them with the "`" character.

+* Noting specifics about an ingredient by wrapping it with the "*" character.

-* Denoting temperatures and times by wrapping them with "**" characters.
+* Noting temperatures and times by wrapping them with "**" characters.

 Fine print - optional, remove at will
 --